Splitting algorithms for paraxial and It\^o-Schr\"odinger models of wave propagation in random media: Introduction

 Here, $B(z,x)$ is a mean-zero Gaussian process characterized by the covariance function $\mathbb{E}[B(z,x)B(z',x')]=\min(z,z')R(x-x')$ with $R(x) = \int_{\Rm} C(s,x)ds$.
 See, e.g., \cite{fannjiang2004scaling} for details of the derivation of \eqref{eqn:Ito} from \eqref{eqn:PWE}, which shows that $\ut$ solution of \eqref{eqn:PWE} converges to $\us$ solution of \eqref{eqn:Ito} in distribution.

 The splitting approximations $\utd$ and $\ud$ to $\ut$ and $\us$, respectively, are introduced in Section \ref{sec:subsplitting} below with $\Delta\equiv \Delta z$ the splitting step.
 We also aim to analyze a full discretization of the transverse variables $x\in\Rm^d$, with $d=2$ in practical applications.
 This is done in three steps detailed in Section \ref{sec:spatialdisc}.
 We first discretize the random medium $\nu(z,x)$ by a finite dimensional approximation we denote by $\nu_c(z,x)$.
 A similar procedure approximates $B(s,x)$ by $B_c(s,x)$.
 The splitting approximations in these modified random environments are then denoted by $\utdc$ and $\udc$.
-A second step shows that the solutions of \eqref{eqn:PWE} and \eqref{eqn:Ito} decay rapidly in the $x$ variable when the incident beam profile $u_0(x)$ also decays rapidly.
-We denote by $\utdp$ and $\udp$ the periodizations of $\utdc$ and $\udc$, respectively, on the torus $\Tm_L^d:[-\frac L2,\frac L2]^d$.
+A second step shows that the solutions of \eqref{eqn:PWE} and \eqref{eqn:Ito} decay rapidly in the $x$ variable when the incident beam profile $u_0(x)$ also decays rapidly. \tb{As we use trigonometric polynomials to represent spatial discretization in $x$, we next periodize the solutions.} We denote by $\utdp$ and $\udp$ the periodizations of $\utdc$ and $\udc$, respectively, on the torus $\Tm_L^d:[-\frac L2,\frac L2]^d$.
 In a final step, the torus is discretized by a uniform grid of spacing $\delta\equiv \Delta x$.
 The solution is represented by a trigonometric polynomial on which applications of functions of the Laplacian may be carried out explicitly.
 Fully discretized solutions of \eqref{eqn:PWE} and \eqref{eqn:Ito} are then denoted by $\utdd$ and $\udd$, respectively.

 This paper provides error estimates for the aforementioned approximations summarized in Section \ref{sec:submain}.
-In particular, we show that the splitting algorithm displays a second-order accuracy in $\Delta z$ (when $\theta\leq\Delta z$) for statistical moments whereas it is only first order in a path-wise mean square sense.
+In particular, we show that the splitting algorithm displays a second-order accuracy in $\Delta z$ (when $\theta\leq\Delta z$) for statistical moments whereas it is only first order in a \tb{(strong)} mean\tb{-}square sense.
 The convergence in $\delta=\Delta x$ is always super-algebraic under smoothness conditions on the incident beam.
 We also show in the Supplementary Material that all discretizations converge in distribution to the \IS\ solution $\us$ borrowing tools from \cite{bal2024complex,bal2024long}.
 Several numerical simulations of wave propagation for both paraxial and \IS\ models confirm the theoretically predicted rates of convergence.